Italian participation on the Eastern Front: Stalingrad and Little Saturn

 On 14 January 1943, after a short pause, the 6th Soviet Army attacked the Alpini divisions of the Italian Mountain Corps.
 These units had been placed on the left flank of the Italian army and were until then still relatively unaffected by the battle.
-However, the Alpini position had turned critical after the collapse of the Italian center, the collapse of the Italian right flank, and the simultaneous collapse of the Hungarian troops to the left of the Alpini.
-The Julia Division and Cuneense Division were destroyed.
+However, the Alpini position had turned critical after the collapse of the Italian center and right flank and the simultaneous collapse of the Hungarian troops to the left of the Alpini.
+The Julia and Cuneense Divisions were destroyed.
 Members of the 1 Alpini Regiment, part of Cuneese Division, burned the regimental flags to keep them from being captured.
-Part of the Tridentina Division and other withdrawing troops managed to escape the encirclement.
+Part of the Tridentina Division and other troops managed to escape the encirclement.

-On 21 January, Italians caused a friendly fire incident when NW of Stalingrad they met with a retreating party of the German 385th Infantry Division, during which a group of their troops blew up with their hand grenades the command vehicle of Generalmajor Karl Eibl, having mistaken it for a Soviet armoured car, killing the general inside.
+On 21 January, Italians caused a friendly fire incident when, northwest of Stalingrad, they encountered a retreating party of the German 385th Infantry Division, during which some of their troops blew up with hand grenades the command vehicle of Generalmajor Karl Eibl, having mistaken it for a Soviet armoured car, killing the general.

 On 26 January, after heavy fighting which resulted in the Battle of Nikolajewka, the Alpini remnants breached the encirclement and reached new defensive positions set up to the west by the Germans.
-But, by this time, the only operational fighting unit was the Tridentina Division and even it was not fully operational.
+But, by this time, the only operational fighting unit was the Tridentina Division, and even it was not fully operational.
 The Tridentina Division had led the final breakout assault at Nikolajewka.
 Many of the troops who managed to escape were frostbitten, critically ill, and deeply demoralized.

 Overall, about 130,000 Italians had been surrounded by the Soviet offensive.
 According to Italian sources, about 20,800 soldiers died in the fighting, 64,000 were captured, and 45,000 were able to withdraw.
-When the surviving Italian troops were eventually evacuated to Italy, the Fascist regime tried to hide them from the populace, so appalling was their appearance after surviving the Russian Front.